What are Pinapple Lillies

 Pineapple lilies are a type of flowering plant that belongs to the genus Eucomis.
 The plants are native to Africa and have been introduced to other parts of the world, including Australia, New Zealand, and the United States.
 Pineapple lilies are characterized by their unique flowers, which resemble pineapples.

+The plants typically grow to a height of 1-2 meters and produce yellow or white flowers.
 Pineapple lilies are relatively easy to care for and can be grown in a variety of soil types.
 They prefer full sun but will tolerate partial shade.

 Watering needs are moderate; the plants should be kept moist but not wet.
 Fertilizing is not necessary but can be beneficial if done sparingly.
 Pineapple lilies are generally pest- and disease-free.